natenka/pyneng-book-en/docs/source/exercises/09_exercises.rst

     "spanning-tree bpduguard enable",
     ...]

-Check function with access_config dictionary.
+Check the operation of the function using the access_config dictionary and the list of commands access_mode_template.
+If the previous check was successful, check the function again using the dictionary access_config_2 and make sure that the final list contains the correct interface numbers and vlans.

-Restriction: All tasks must be performed using only covered topics.
+Restriction: All tasks must be done using the topics covered in this and previous chapters.

 .. code:: python

     access_mode_template = [
-        "switchport mode access", "switchport access vlan",
+        "switchport mode access",
+        "switchport access vlan",
+        "switchport nonegotiate",
-        "switchport nonegotiate", "spanning-tree portfast",
+        "spanning-tree portfast",
-        "spanning-tree bpduguard enable"
+        "spanning-tree bpduguard enable",
     ]

-    access_config = {
-        "FastEthernet0/12": 10,
-        "FastEthernet0/14": 11,
+    access_config = {"FastEthernet0/12": 10, "FastEthernet0/14": 11, "FastEthernet0/16": 17}

-        "FastEthernet0/16": 17
+    access_config_2 = {
+        "FastEthernet0/3": 100,
+        "FastEthernet0/7": 101,
+        "FastEthernet0/9": 107,
     }

     def generate_access_config(intf_vlan_mapping, access_template):
         """
-        intf_vlan_mapping - dictionary with interface-VLAN mapping:
+        intf_vlan_mapping is a dictionary with interface-VLAN mapping:
-            {"FastEthernet0/12": 10,
+             {'FastEthernet0/12': 10,
-             "FastEthernet0/14": 11,
+              'FastEthernet0/14': 11,
-             "FastEthernet0/16": 17}
+              'FastEthernet0/16': 17}
-        access_template - list of commands for port in access mode
+        access_template - list of commands for the port in access mode

-        Return list of all ports in access mode with configuration based on temlate
+        Returns a list of commands.
         """

 Task 9.1a
 ~~~~~~~~~~~~

-Make a copy of generate_access_config() function from task 9.1.
+Make a copy of the code from the task 9.1.

-Complete script: enter an additional parameter that controls whether port-security will be configured:
+Add this functionality: add an additional parameter that controls whether
+port-security configured

-* parameter name "psecurity"
+  * parameter name 'psecurity'
   * default is None
-* to configure port-security, list of *port-security* commands should be passed as a value (in port_security_template list)
+  * to configure port-security, a list of commands must be passed as a value
+    port-security (port_security_template list)

-Function should return a list of all ports in access mode with configuration based on access_mode_template template and template port_security_template template if it has been passed.
-There should be no line feed at the end of lines in the list.
+The function should return a list of all ports in access mode with configuration
+based on the access_mode_template template and the port_security_template template,
+if passed.
+There should not be a new line character at the end of lines in the list.

-Check function with access_config dictionary, with and without port-security configuration generation.
+Check the operation of the function using the example of the access_config
+dictionary, with the generation of the configuration port-security and without.

-Example of a function call:
+An example of a function call:

 ::